-To set a higher set speed
+To set a higher set speed-except Caterpillar/Cummins engines

 - Press and hold SET ACCEL.

-Release the control when the

-desired vehicle speed is reached

-or

-- Press and release SET ACCEL.
-Each press will increase the set speed by 1.6 km/h (1 mph) or

-- Accelerate with your accelerator pedal.
+Release the control when the desired vehicle speed is reached or - Press and release SET ACCEL to operate the Tap-Up function.
+Each press will increase the set speed by 1.6 km/h (1 mph) or - Accelerate with your accelerator pedal.
 When the desired vehicle speed is reached, press and release SET ACCEL.